ashastar/Data-Engineering-Notes/Interview Questions.md

 - Create linked services for both Blob Storage and SQL Database.
 - Use **Data Flow** to apply transformations.
 - Write transformed data to SQL Database.

+## 151. Scenario: You need to handle intermittent network issues in a pipeline.
+- Configure retry policies.
+- Use **Set Variable** activity for error logging and handling retries.

+## 152. Scenario: Copy data from multiple CSV files in Azure Data Lake Storage Gen2 to Azure SQL Database.
+- Use wildcards in datasets to reference multiple CSV files.
+- Use **Copy Data** activity for data movement and transformation.

+## 153. Scenario: Pipeline must run only after another pipeline succeeds.
+- Use the **Execute Pipeline** activity to call a dependent pipeline upon successful execution of another.

+## 154. Why did you choose a career in cloud computing?
+- Cloud computing offers scalability, flexibility, and innovation.
+As data engineering is increasingly moving towards cloud-based solutions, a career in cloud computing aligns with my passion for modern technologies and solving complex data problems.

+## 155. Why did you choose Microsoft Azure and not AWS?
+- Azure offers seamless integration with Microsoft services such as Windows Server, SQL Server, and Active Directory, which makes it the preferred choice for enterprises already using these technologies.
+Additionally, Azure’s global network and data security features align with the needs of many organizations.

+## 156. How does Microsoft Azure compare to AWS?
+- **Azure** is preferred for organizations heavily invested in the Microsoft ecosystem due to its seamless integration with Windows Server, SQL Server, and other Microsoft products.
+- **AWS** is often preferred by startups and companies looking for a wider range of services or customizability.

+## 157. How did you learn Azure?
+- Discuss your learning journey: through certifications, hands-on experience at your job, personal projects, or training courses like Udemy or Microsoft Learn.

+## 158. Tell me about a problem you solved at your prior job.
+- Example: Discuss a specific challenge in data integration or cloud architecture that you resolved by designing an efficient data pipeline, optimizing performance, or improving scalability.

+## 159. What is the difference between SaaS, PaaS, and IaaS?
+- **IaaS**: Provides infrastructure components like VMs, networking, and storage (e.g., Azure VMs).
+- **PaaS**: Platform for developers to build applications without managing the infrastructure (e.g., Azure App Services, SQL Database).
+- **SaaS**: Software delivered over the internet on a subscription basis (e.g., Microsoft 365).

+## 160. What are the instance types offered by Azure?
+- **General Purpose**: Balanced CPU-to-memory ratio (e.g., Standard_D64_v3).
+- **Compute Optimized**: High CPU-to-memory ratio (e.g., Standard_F72s_V2).
+- **Memory Optimized**: High memory-to-CPU ratio (e.g., Standard_M128m).
+- **Storage Optimized**: High disk I/O and throughput (e.g., Standard_L32s).
+- **GPU**: High-performance graphics processing (e.g., Standard_ND24rs).
+- **High Performance Compute**: High-performance CPU (e.g., Standard_HB60rs).

+## 161. What are the deployment environments offered by Azure?
+- **Staging Environment**: Used to validate changes before going live using a GUID URL (e.g., GUID.cloudapp.net).
+- **Production Environment**: The live application with a user-friendly DNS URL (e.g., servicename.cloudapp.net).

+## 162. What is Azure Resource Manager (ARM)?
+- **ARM** is the management layer that allows you to deploy, manage, and monitor resources in Azure as a group, using declarative JSON templates for infrastructure as code (IaC).

+## 163. What is the difference between repetitive and minimal monitoring?
+- **Repetitive Monitoring**: Collects detailed performance metrics for extensive analysis.
+- **Minimal Monitoring**: Collects basic metrics and logs by default for lightweight analysis.

+## 164. Which is better, Azure ML Studio or GCP Cloud AutoML?
+- Azure ML Studio is generally considered better for its rich set of features like classification, regression, clustering, anomaly detection, and integration with Azure services.

+## 165. What are the advantages of scaling in Azure?
+- **Maximizes Performance**: Adjusts resources to handle workloads.
+- **Automatic Scaling**: Based on demand, reduces the need for manual intervention.
+- **Scheduled Scaling**: Enables predefined scaling actions.
+- **Cost-effective**: Only pays for the resources when needed.

+## 166. How is Windows Active Directory different from Azure Active Directory?
+- **Windows Active Directory**: On-premises service managing file and printer access, Group Policy, and user authentication.
+- **Azure Active Directory**: Cloud-based identity and access management focused on web services, offering features like Single Sign-On (SSO) and multi-factor authentication (MFA).

+## 167. What are the types of queues offered by Azure?
+- **Storage Queues**: Used for messaging within/between services.
+- **Service Bus Queues**: Used for more advanced messaging and enterprise-level communication, offering FIFO message delivery.

+## 168. What are the advantages of Azure Resource Manager?
+- **Centralized Resource Management**: Manage resources as a group.
+- **Access Control**: Assign role-based permissions for teams.
+- **Comprehensive Billing**: Provides detailed cost reports per resource.
+- **Simplified Provisioning**: Deploy resources declaratively using templates.

+## 169. What are web applications that can be deployed with Azure?
+- Applications such as **ASP.NET**, **PHP**, **Java**, **Python**, and **Node.js** can be deployed on Azure App Services.

+## 170. How has integrating hybrid cloud been useful for Azure?
+- Hybrid cloud integration enhances **efficiency** by providing access to both on-premises resources and Azure cloud services.
+It also enables seamless updates across environments, improving **application deployment speed**.

+## 171. What is federation in Azure SQL?
+- Federation in Azure SQL allows for **scaling out databases** across multiple servers and managing distributed workloads, reducing bottlenecks and ensuring better performance.

+## 172. What are the different types of storage offered by Azure?
+- **Azure Blob Storage**: Unstructured data storage for multimedia, backups.
+- **Azure Table Storage**: NoSQL key-value store for structured data.
+- **Azure File Storage**: File-sharing with SMB protocol.
+- **Azure Queue Storage**: Message queuing for large workloads.

+## 173. What is the Text Analytics API in Azure Machine Learning?
+- Text Analytics API analyzes unstructured text to perform sentiment analysis, keyphrase extraction, and named entity recognition, providing results in a score between 0 and 1.

+## 174. What are the advantages of Azure Queue Storage?
+- **Rich Client Libraries**: Easy integration with development tools.
+- **Flexible App Building**: Supports various application architectures.
+- **Scalable Applications**: Can handle millions of messages.
+- **Queue Monitoring**: Offers detailed logging and monitoring capabilities.

+## 175. What are the two types of Azure web service roles?
+- **Web Roles**: Runs web applications using IIS, typically for ASP.NET.
+- **Worker Roles**: Runs background tasks independent of IIS.

+## 176. What is Azure Service Fabric?
+- **Service Fabric** is a platform for building scalable microservices and managing the lifecycle of these services in a distributed environment, capable of scaling up to thousands of machines.

+## 177. How can Azure handle a client’s application hosted in Azure but with the database on-premises?
+- Use **Azure VNET-based "Point-to-Site" VPN** to securely connect on-premises databases to the Azure application.

+## 178. What is Azure Traffic Manager?
+- **Traffic Manager** is a DNS-based traffic load balancer that improves high availability by routing traffic across multiple regions based on load, performance, or geographic location.

+## 179. How can Azure isolate network traffic among VMs with minimal downtime?
+- Use **Azure Virtual Network (VNet)** to create isolated, private networks for VMs, preventing traffic from crossing outside the subnet.

+## 180. What is the difference between Public, Private, and Hybrid Cloud?
+- **Public Cloud**: All resources run in Azure's shared infrastructure.
+- **Private Cloud**: Cloud infrastructure is dedicated to a single organization, hosted either on-premises or by a cloud provider.
+- **Hybrid Cloud**: Combines both public and private cloud environments to create a flexible solution.

+## 181. Which Azure storage is best for handling unstructured data?
+- **Azure Blob Storage** is best suited for storing unstructured data, offering scalability and flexibility for media files, backups, and large datasets.

+## 182. How do you set up an Azure Virtual Machine?
+- Set up a VM through the Azure portal by selecting an image, configuring VM size, networking, storage, and other options.

+## 183. How do you ensure secure communication between virtual machines?
+- Use **Azure Virtual Network (VNet)** and **Network Security Groups (NSGs)** to isolate VMs and ensure secure communication.

+## 184. How do you implement Single Sign-On (SSO) in Azure?
+- Configure **Azure Active Directory Sync** to implement Single Sign-On, allowing users to log in once and access multiple applications and systems.